What is Civics?

 • I am Just a Bill - Schoolhouse Rock: America - I'm Just a Bill Music Video (You may remember this!)

 • How to Become President of the USA - An election for president of the United States happens every four years on the first Tuesday after the first Monday in November.
-The next presidential election will be November 3, 2020.

-• Department of Elections - Information on State Elections
+• Department of Elections - Information on State Elections.

 • Branches of the U.S. Government - Learn about the executive, legislative, and judicial branches of the U.S. government.